Teaching 2024 (The Arendt Years)

 I currently teach in two of the Freie Universität’s international programmes, Fubis and the European Studies Programme.

-In 2023 I will continue to teach ‘Twentieth Century Berlin: People, Places, Words’, my beloved and now well established course that situates Berlin at the epicenter of the defining catastrophes of the twentieth century, including the First World War, the horror of the Nazi era that resulted in the Second World War and the Holocaust, and the long grubby Cold War that saw the city physically divided between capitalism and communism in an embodiment of the conflict between the American and Soviet worlds.
+In 2024 I will continue to teach ‘Twentieth Century Berlin: People, Places, Words’, my beloved and now well established course that situates Berlin at the epicentre of the defining catastrophes the twentieth century, including the First World War, the horror of the Nazi era that resulted in the Second World War and the Holocaust, and the long grubby Cold War that saw the city physically divided between capitalism and communism in an embodiment of the conflict between the American and Soviet worlds.
 This course also explores the boundary breaking art, progressive politics and anarchic subcultures that thrived and died in the furnace of this constantly changing social, political and economic turmoil.

 For more information click here.